OpenSynth-energy/OpenSynth/README.md

 - The dataset contains half-hourly smart meter readings of 5,567 households.
 - All timestamps are given in UTC so there's no time-zone conversation needed (i.e. 48 half-hourly data a day per household)

+### ☁️ Preparing LCL Dataset for streaming
+- In order to prepare the LCL Dataset for streaming, follow the instrucitons in `notebooks/streaming/streaming_data_preparation.ipynb`

 # 📕 Tutorials
 For tutorials on algorithms in this repository, please refer to notebooks in the `notebooks` folder.
+- `faraday`: Train a synthetic data generative model using the Faraday algorithm
+- `streaming`: Train a synthetic data generative model using the Faraday algorithm by streaming the training data (useful for out of memory datasets)